GameStop booster did well; many devotees won’t as shares sag

 Gill’s closest followers, who watched Reddit each day for a spreadsheet he posts of his current GameStop holdings, know that it’s likely he has already sold off enough options along the way to make hefty profits — even though he’s indicated that he still holds tens of thousands of shares that are potentially worth tens of millions of dollars.
 The Associated Press was unable to independently verify those claims.

-Gill indicated Wednesday he’s “gonna back off” the daily updates for now, without explaining why.
+Gill indicated Wednesday he’s “gonna back off” the daily updates, without explaining why.

 “I don’t believe the movement will be jeopardized even if Roaring Kitty sells, which I know he won’t,” said Jenn Kruza, who first stumbled into Gill’s orbit when she joined one of his livestream chats on YouTube in September.